 All trains going west automatically stop in Nice, Antibes, and Cannes, and all trains going east automatically stop at Nice and Monaco.

-The SNCF Direct smartphone app is infinitely easier than the horrible SNCF website: with one click this app replicates the big board at the train station on your phone.
+The SNCF Direct smartphone app is infinitely easier than the SNCF website: with one click this app replicates the big board at the train station on your phone.
 Great for when you want to know the timing of the next trains, during the frequent strikes, or if you’re late and want to know if you have to run.

 Coastal Train Fares and Discount Passes